With 47% of employees having worked from home in 2020, there’s a good chance you’re able to claim between £62 and £140 in tax relief.

 Normally you can only claim for the weeks you’ve actually had to work from home.
 But that’s different for this last year.

-You only need to have been required to work from home for one day since March 23rd 2020 (when lockdown began) to get the rebate for the entire 2020/21 year.
+You only need to have been required to work from home for one day since March 23rd 2020 (when lockdown began) to get the rebate for the entire 2020/21 year, and again for the 2021/22 year.

 However, if your employer has already covered extra expenses you aren’t eligible.
 Also, you shouldn’t claim if you have chosen to work at home.